 With a post like this comes the fear of being judged, fear of being vulnerable, and fear of not being heard.
 But if I can impact even just one person by sharing my story, then these fears are worth it.

 This four-letter word is like a rusty dagger thrust deep into my stomach.
 There are still some days it doesn’t feel real; It was late at night when I was approached by a stranger who claimed to be an Uber driver.
-At this time Uber cars were not marked yet and I trusted the service- I had no reason not to.
+At this time Uber cars were not marked yet and I was not experienced with the service.
 Unfortunately, this person was not an Uber driver; I was assaulted, raped, violated and to be honest I thought I was going to be killed.

 I am extremely grateful to be alive.